 ● Enlighten others and be informed on the issues that require attention in the Greek community to ensure the fraternity and sorority experience remains relevant to the mission of Vanderbilt University through various activities and discussions.

 ● Gain an understanding of how individual and chapter behavior affects the entire community through various symbolic activities and facilitated group discussions.

 ● Assess effectiveness of current leadership teams and how to best combat the dysfunctions within their teams.

 Greek LEAD begins with an overnight retreat for Greek emerging leaders.
-The LEAD retreat will take place on September 28 & 29.
+The LEAD retreat will take place in the early fall.
 Two students, who have been recently initiated into the chapter, are chosen by each chapter to serve as LEAD representatives.
 This program also includes peer facilitation opportunities for five upperclass members of the Greek community who apply to serve as Greek LEAD Coordinators.
 Coordinators play a key role in designing retreat curriculum and facilitating small group conversations.
 Participants of the program take StrengthsQuest to discover their top five talent themes.
 Other aspects of the retreat include accountability exercises, team building, cross council education, and conversations with Office of Greek Life staff about the state of Greek Life and their role in leading positive change.
 As an addition to the retreat the emerging leaders will convene throughout the fall semester in order to further engage in leadership education and support each other as they work to better the Greek community.

 ● Identify their greatest strengths and talents.

 ● Demonstrate an ability to work with a variety of leadership styles by successfully completing small and large group tasks and challenges.

 ● Recognize current issues facing Vanderbilt’s fraternity and sorority community by examining individual and group behavior’s impact on the community.

 ● Identify their personal values, ethics, and definitions of integrity through a series of self-reflection activities and dialogues.